Optimole is a new image optimization plugin, service and CDN for WordPress websites.

 Our Overall Optimole Performance Statistics

-We've been testing the ‘Business' plan of Optimole for just under 30 days.
-Here are our overall stats so far:
+We've been testing the ‘Business' plan of Optimole for years now.
+Here is an overview of stats for a 30-day period:

 - 319832 image transformations